 Company – Target

-Adaro Energy is Indonesia's second largest coal miner by market capitalisation, operating a number of massive coal mines around the country that contribute to massive annual greenhouse gas emissions and damage the wellbeing of communities surrounding the projects.
+Adaro Energy is Indonesia's second-largest coal mining company and one of the world's largest exporters of thermal coal, operating a number of massive coal mines around the country that contribute to massive annual greenhouse gas emissions and threaten the human rights and livelihoods of local communities.
 The company also attracts financing from scores of major multinational banks.

 What must happen